skip to Main Content

 • Difficult to co-locate large, bulky density meters and viscometer due to space and mounting constraints

 In refinery applications where producing off-spec material can cost hundreds of thousands of dollars per day, refiners are increasingly relying on real time continuous in-line measurements to extend traditional off-line lab tests to assure product quality.
-Technologies are commonly used for in-line viscosity measurements: capillary, vibrational and oscillating piston.
+Technologies that are commonly used for in-line viscosity measurements are capillary, vibrational, and oscillating piston.
 All require conditioning of the fluid being tested so that it is as consistent as the lab samples are in terms of temperature, flow, and particles.
 The ROI for in-line viscosity control is measured in days for asphalts and lubrications oils.
 Rheonics’ torsional resonator principle is the preferred technology of in-line viscometers due to its inherent accuracy and reliability advantages over competing approaches.
 For refinery operations hard pressed to keep up with demand, this difference is critical.

 Rheonics’ Solutions for Quality control and assurance of refinery processes